davebenson/doom4-walkthrough/README.md

 As you are working over, you'll go through a pair of tunnels.
 The flat area ahead is where I usually kill the Imps, letting them come to me.
 It's big enough that I can often get a few Neck Glory Kills.

-From the tunnels, you can and should access a Field Drone and a SECRET 5.2.
+From the tunnels, you can and should access FIELD DRONE 5.1 and a SECRET 5.2.
 Get on top of either tunnel, and double-jump across to a platform (it has a green light).
 Jump left up a series of airy platforms to an enclosed bluish area with 8 The Possessed stumbling about with a Possessed Engineer on the upper deck (near a suit of armor).
 Right outside (on a bridge) is a Possessed Security.

 Across the bridge is a guard house, which is Secret #2.
 Inside is a Hell Knight who will charge at you; and 2 Possessed Soldiers and a Possessed Security who will stay in the shed.
 Take them out to find Field Drone #1, some health, Codex Entry "Monsters / Revenant".
 Continue along a walkway to some armor.